Pornhub parent company admits it made money off sex trafficking

 Prosecutors said that Aylo Holdings had ‘turned a blind eye’ to allegations that it was hosting nonconsensual videos

-The parent company of Pornhub has agreed to pay a $1.8m fine in order to avoid criminal prosecution for profiting from sex trafficking videos.
+The parent company of Pornhub has agreed to pay a $1.8m fine to avoid criminal prosecution for profiting from sex trafficking videos.

 US officials announced last week that they had reached a final deal with the Canadian online porn giant Aylo Holdings, which owns a slew of adult sites including RedTube, YouPorn, and Brazzers.